wehlutyk/thesis/content/3-gistr-3-methods.md

   Experiment 1 and subsequent pilots showed the need for strong incentives to write well-edited meaningful text.
   Indeed when pressed for time, some subjects will tend to write misspelled, poorly punctuated, or even meaningless utterances, which invalidate all the sentences that follow in the branch.
-  Countering this tendency involved several changes to Experiments 2 and 3: emphasis was added to the fact that subjects' productions are later sent to other subjects, encouraging a more conscientious behaviour;
+  Countering this tendency involved several changes to Experiments 2 and 3: emphasis was added to the fact that what is produced by one subject is later sent to other subjects, encouraging a more conscientious behaviour;
   a bonus was associated with high-fidelity trials, and the top 5 subjects with lowest transformation rates (as defined below in the analysis) received increased payment;
   most importantly, input from the subjects was also checked for repeated or inadequate punctuation, and for correct spelling against a combined British and American English dictionary.
   The interface asked subjects to correct any input that failed those tests, and presented them with a short explanation that emphasised the faulty behaviour and recalled the chain structure of the experiment.
   Inspecting the platform logs showed that this last measure led subjects to often correct their utterances, a fact that was also confirmed by the increased average writing time.
 * *Relaxing the time pressure*: the interface of Experiment 1 made several mistakes that worsened the inherent pressure on subjects to complete the study as fast as possible (indeed, payment on Prolific Academic is per experiment, not per time spent -- which, conversely, would encourage subjects to be very slow).
-  First, subjects could terminate the reading time of an utterance at will: while this provided a measure of the effective reading time used by subjects, it also opened the possibility of speeding through the trials.
+  First, subjects could terminate the reading time of an utterance at will.
+  While this provided a measure of the effective reading time used by subjects, it also opened the possibility of speeding through the trials.
   Indeed over a third of the transformations of Experiment 1 were done by using less than half the allotted reading time.
   This pressure was increased by the presence of a "remaining time" clock in the reading and waiting phases, similar to the green clock shown on @fig:gistr-instructions for the writing phase.
   By removing superfluous clocks, keeping the reading time fixed, and proposing a break after each utterance, Experiments 2 and 3 relaxed the time pressure on the subjects and improved the final data quality.